thomassuedbroecker/cloud-native-starter/workshop/02-container.md

 ```Dockerfile
 COPY --from=BUILD /usr/src/app/target/articles.war /config/dropins/
 ```
-If this last step is done, then the container is ready to be deployed to Kubernetes.
+With this last step the container is ready to be deployed to Kubernetes.

 ---